AshIsbitt/DevOpsCheatSheets/git_cheat_sheet.md

 - `git checkout` - Switch to the named branch.
 This will also let you restore a file to a working state
     - ` origin/HEAD` - This will checkout the latest working status of the HEAD
     - `-b` - This will create a new branch and switch to it
+- `git merge <branch>` - Merge the named branch into the currently checked out branch

 #### Tags
 - `git tag` - Alone, this command shows all assigned tags currently